CasimirKaPazi/balhukbar/Grammar.md

 "Excuse me, what time is it?" or "Hey, what time?"

 Listen
-**ha ca tem̈o ńy cee**
+**ha caa tem̈o ńy cee**
-LISTEN EXP.CONT.LISTEN time fraction two
+LISTEN EXP.CONT time fraction two
-"Let me tell you, it seemed like midnight." (ny cee -> half a day)
+"Let me tell you, it seemed like midnight." (ńy cee -> half a day)

 Topic
 **tu maa 'enuma**